mir-group/EPA/README.md

 There are several points to note about `countv` and `countc` values:
 * The electron energy dispersion is usually not homogeneous, which means that for the same grid step, some energy bins will have small values of `countv` and `countc` while other energy bins with have large values of `countv` and `countc`.
-* If the energy grids span multiple manifolds of bands separated by gaps, the energy bins within these gaps will have zeros in `countv` and `countc` columns.
+* If the energy grids span multiple manifolds of bands separated by gaps (zero-DOS regions), the energy bins within these gaps will have zeros in `countv` and `countc` columns.
 These zeros can be safely ignored.
 * If the numbers of bins in the valence and conduction energy grids are different, the undefined energy bins will be padded with zeros in `countv` and `countc` columns.
 These zeros can be safely ignored.
+* Some of the energy bins in finite-DOS regions may have zeros in `countv` and `countc` columns due to grid steps which are too small.
+This will cause spikes in the tau-epsilon dependence (inverse tau dropping to zero and tau jumping to infinity in these energy bins), which in turn will result in spikes or oscillations in transport integrals.
+You must increase energy grid steps or increase the numbers of k- and/or q-points to get rid of these zeros.

 ## Step 6